arsy786/spring-security-tutorials/README.md

 - Else, if the token is not verified, continue the filter chain without updating authentication context.
 - If the token is verified, update the authentication context with the user details ID and email.
 In other words, it tells Spring that the user is authenticated, and continue the downstream filters.

-8. Authentication Classes (Jwt Request & Response DTO's and Auth Controller)
+<ins>8.
+Authentication Classes (Jwt Request & Response DTO's and Auth Controller)

-- Code a REST API end point that authenticates user (/login endpoint) and returns a JWT access token if the credential is valid.
+- Code a REST API end point that authenticates user (/login endpoint) and returns a JWT access token if the credentials are valid.
-- AuthController also contains API's to get Users, save a User, save a Role, add a Role to a User and register a User.
+- AuthController also contains API's to: get Users, save a User, save a Role, add a Role to a User and register a User.

 AuthRequest.java:
 ``` java